How to improve your cat’s diet in 5 simple steps, according to a vet

 It may seem obvious, but there are a number of factors that can influence a cat’s appetite.
 For instance, plastic bowls tend to develop grooves and scratches in their surface over time, which retain food particles and bacteria.

 This makes these bowls hard to clean, which can lead to odors in the bowl that may discourage your cat’s appetite.
-Many veterinarians recommend ceramic, glass, or stainless steel bowls, to avoid the issues inherent in using plastic bowls.
+Many vets recommend ceramic, glass, or stainless steel bowls, to avoid the issues inherent in using plastic bowls.

 3. Give treats in moderation